Should I file for the FAFSA even if I don't think I'll qualify for financial aid?

 The award notice shows you the types and amount of aid you are eligible to receive.
 Your award may be an estimate until we complete the review of your FAFSA information.
 Please accept your aid as directed, even if you are requesting or expecting changes.
 Unaccepted awards are subject to cancelation.

 How do I check the status of my financial aid?

 You can check the status of your financial aid online through your MyUW account.
 Once you log in, select Student Financial Services, then Financial Aid Status, then Award Accept/ Reject.
 If you are still waiting to be admitted to the university, your status will only show whether your FAFSA has been received.

 How do I receive my aid after tuition is paid?

-Financial aid is disbursed first to your university student account to pay your tuition, U-PASS, late charges, student insurance, and other university fees.
+Financial aid is disbursed first to your university student account to pay your tuition and other university fees.
 If the amount of your aid is greater than the charges on your student account, the difference will be sent to your bank account via direct deposit, at which point you could use the additional funds for books, housing, transportation, childcare, etc. If you do not have direct deposit set up, the funds will be mailed to your local mailing address on your UW student account.

 What do I do if I have a hold on my account preventing my aid from disbursing

 Holds prevent aid from disbursing to your for a variety of reasons, Usually, holds are placed because we are missing requested documentation, or you may not be registered for the number of credits your aid is set up for, or you may not have completed enough credits in the previous quarter or academic year.

 To check the type of hold on your account visit your MyUW account under financial aid status and you are welcome to contact us with any remaining questions.